-This buttermilk yeast bread needs just one rising period to produce this large and impressive loaf.
+This buttermilk cheese bread is a yeast bread that needs just one rising period to produce this large and impressive loaf.
 Enjoy plain or toasted as a side for soup or stew or great as a sandwich bread.

 Why you will love this bread